 Applicants must agree to comply with Section 80-18-101 through 80-18-111 of MCA and ARM 4.19.101-106, adopted on March 10, 2017.
 An industrial hemp license is required prior to planting hemp seeds in Montana.

-The 2017 application period for the Montana Industrial Hemp Pilot Program is currently closed
+The 2018 application period for the Montana Industrial Hemp Pilot Program is now open.
+Completed applications are due by January 31st, 2018.

 Montana Industrial Hemp Pilot Program Fees